yereverluvinunclebert/Poster-VB6-Widget/readme.md

  * CCRSlider.ocx

  This OCX will reside in the program folder.
-The program reference to this OCX is contained within the supplied resource file Halfpenny.RES.
+The program reference to this OCX is contained within the supplied resource file Poster.RES.
 It is compiled into the binary.

  * OLEGuids.tlb